rgmorales/kubernetes-the-hard-way-on-lxd/docs/08-bootstrapping-kubernetes-controllers.md

 Create the `system:kube-apiserver-to-kubelet` [ClusterRole](https://kubernetes.io/docs/admin/authorization/rbac/#role-and-clusterrole) with permissions to access the Kubelet API and perform most common tasks associated with managing pods:

-For this part of the lab, we will send the commands to haproxy, which will loadbalance to the controllers, for that, update the admin.kubeconfig to the haproxy address on the main server, do not change the file on any of the controllers:
+For this part of the lab, we will send the commands to haproxy, which will loadbalance to the controllers, for that, update the admin.kubeconfig to the haproxy address on the server you used to create the lxc containers, do not change the file on any of the controllers:

 ```
  vi admin.kubeconfig